 The Federal Reserve Bank of Philadelphia’s Community Outlook Survey monitors the economic factors affecting low- and moderate-income (LMI) households in the Third Federal Reserve District, which encompasses Delaware, southern New Jersey, and the eastern two-thirds of Pennsylvania.

-The 3Q2014 Community Outlook Survey was sent to participants in October 2014.
-A total of 54 organizations responded, providing insight into the conditions and challenges facing LMI communities across the Third District.
-Additionally, organizations were asked to assess changes in demand for their services, their capacity to serve their clients’ needs, and their funding levels.
-Together, these indicators provide a picture of the overall balance between LMI communities' service needs and the capacity of local service providers.
+The 4Q2014 Community Outlook Survey was sent to participants in January 2015.
+A total of 61 organizations responded, providing insight on the conditions and challenges facing LMI communities across the Third District.
+Additionally, organizations were asked to assess changes in the demand for their services, their capacity to serve their clients’ needs, and their funding levels.
+Together, these indicators provide a picture of the overall balance between the needs of LMI communities and the capacity of local service providers.

-The largest proportion of respondents indicated that they provide services related to housing (65 percent), followed by those providing counseling services (45 percent).
-A breakdown of the types of services offered by these organizations is displayed in Figure 1.
-In addition to the listed categories, other respondents included community development organizations, small business services, and services for people with disabilities.
+As displayed in Figure 1, the largest proportion of respondents provide services related to housing (69 percent), followed by those providing counseling services (43 percent).
+In addition to the listed categories, other respondents included community development lenders, immigrant services, and economic development agencies.